nus-cs2030s/2021-s2/docs/05-infohiding.md

 In the ideal case, the code above the abstraction barrier would just call the provided interface to use the composite data type.
 There, however, may be cases where a programmer may intentionally or accidentally break the abstraction barrier.

 Consider the case of `Circle` above, where we modify the radius `r` directly with `c.r = 10`.
 In doing so, we, as the client to `Circle`, make an explicit assumption of how `Circle` implements a circle.
 The implementation details have been leaked outside the abstraction barrier.
-Now, if the implementer wishes to change the representation, to say, store the diameter, instead.
-It would invalidate the code that the client has written!
+Now, if the implementer wishes to change the representation of the `Circle`, to say, store the diameter, instead.
+This small implementation change would invalidate the code that the client has written!
 The client will have to carefully change all the code that makes the assumption, and modify accordingly, increasing the chances of introducing a bug.

 ## Data Hiding